LukasL97/openai-pinecone-search/article.md

 documents.
 Then, we query the index with this embedding vector, which will retrieve the top *k* similar vectors in the index.
 We set *k* to 1 in this case, as we only answer the question based on a single document.
-You may want to use a larger value for *k* to enable the document to take multiple documents into account, if that is required for your use case.
+You may want to use a larger value for *k* to enable the system to take multiple documents into account, if that is required for your use case.
 We fetch the title of the document from the metadata, which will enable us to retrieve the document from the disk.